Friday, 7 July 2023

 Heracles fighting Triton

-This huge sculpture represents the mythological Heracles fighting Triton, a merman sea deity half man and half fish or dolphin (Poseidon and Amphitrite are his parents).
+Massive sculptures and pediments from the original builinds have been removed and are protected here - mnay undergoing innovative restoration work.
+One the many that captured my imagination was a huge sculpture representing the mythological Heracles fighting Triton, a merman sea-deity half-man and half-fish or dolphin (Poseidon and Amphitrite were his parents).
 Heracles was a divine hero in Greek mythology, the son of Zeus and Alcmene.

 The conservation-restoration techniques are fascinating and mysterious to me.
-We watched a video that showed how they clean the black crust and shoot deposits from artefacts using laser technology.
+We watched a video that showed how they clean the black crust and sootdeposits from artefacts using laser technology.
 The laser technique has been especially developed for the project by the Acropolis Museum together with the Institute of Electronic Structure & Laser at the Foundation for Research and Technology in Crete.
-Here’s a snippet of how it’s done.
+You can watch a clip of how it is done using this QR code.

-After a wee rest and cool drink, we climbed aboard the bus and headed for the National Botanical Gardens which occupies a huge green space in the centre of Athens.
+Our curiosity truly sated after wandering this stunning museum and after a wee rest and cool drink, we climbed aboard the bus - again - and headed for the National Botanical Gardens which occupy a huge green space in the centre of Athens.

 While Lindsay went in search of birds I found a peaceful spot to read.

-It had been a long and rather tiring day so we were glad to sit down to dinner - tonight we had a delicious Indian meal at the hole in the wall near to our hotel; they remembered us and put extra spice in for us (the Athenians don't like hot spicy food)!
+It had been a long and rather tiring day mostly walking so we were glad to sit down to dinner.
+Tonight we had a delicious Indian meal at the hole-in-the-wall near to our hotel - they remembered us from before and put extra spice in the curry for us (the Athenians don't like hot spicy food)!

 The Theatrou district is rather rundown but quite colourful